Fall in Love with Yours Truly by Abby Jimenez

 Conclusion

 Yours Truly by Abby Jimenez contains all the humor and heart you could ever want in a romance book.
-It’s a heartwarming story of a quiet, tender love blossoming into something wonderful and emotionally fulfilling.
+It’s a charming story of a quiet, tender love blossoming into something wonderful and emotionally fulfilling.

 Enjoyed this review?
 Then be sure to add ‘Yours Truly’ to your TBR.
 And if you have already read this book and have some thoughts to share, drop them in the comments below.
 I would love to hear them!